nuxt-community/firebase-module/docs/guide/getting-started/README.md

               onAuthStateChangedMutation: "SET_AUTH_USER",
               onAuthStateChangedAction: null,
             },
-            // Experimental Feature, use with caution.
             ssr: {
               // !!
 NEVER deploy a service account file to github or to a publicly accessible folder on your server !!
               credential: '~/assets/firebase/serviceAccount.json',
-              serverLogin: true,
               ignorePaths: [
                 '/api/',
                 /[^/]+/sub-path\//
               ],

+              // Experimental Feature, use with caution.
+              serverLogin: {
                 sessionLifetime: 60 * 60 * 1000 // one hour
+              }
             }
           },
           firestore: true,